seanhoran/dmstudio/README.md

 The ``dmstudio.dmfiles`` module is for commands such as ``INPFIL`` which requires an output file and a string of arguments.
 The purpose of the ``dmstudio.special`` module is to simplify the usage of some processes such as ``dmstudio.dmfiles.inpfil``.
 This module is currently a work in progress.

+Default values are used when they were specified by the StudioRM.chm help file.
+In order to provide guidance as to required versus optional inputs, outputs fields and parameters, python variables without a default specified but which are required are given a default string ``"required"`` while those which are optional are given the default ``"optional"``.
+This particularly useful when using IDEs which have code completion.

 Usage
 -----